teralytics/prometheus-ecs-discovery/README.md

   exiting (0 = infinite)
 * -config.write-to (string): path of file to write ECS service discovery information to (default "ecs_file_sd.yml")
+* -config.role-arn (string): ARN of the role to assume when scraping the AWS API (optional)

 ## Usage